MiniatureEge2006/g-man/README.md

 * Apply premade sequences of filters, such as !tutorial to convert a video into an old-school YouTube tutorial.
 * Corrupt videos in various ways, such as datamoshing and modifying random chunks of bytes in the video file.
 * Save your videos using a personal bookmark system, and load your bookmarks in any server g_man is in.
-* Slash commands. (only help and ping for now.)
+* Slash commands.
-* A blacklisting system incase you do not want some users to use your bot.
+* A block/allowlisting system along with bot owners being able to globally block users or servers.

 ## Usage/Commands
 You can now just type `!help` in a channel to see all the commands.

 ## Requirements
 * Static build of ffmpeg (version 4.2 or above)
+* A PostgreSQL database
+  * see the `setup.sql` file and run the query.
+This is required for the block/allowlisting system.
 * A MongoDB database
   * The bot looks for a database called `gman`.
 It uses a collection called `inventory` for the bookmark system and `videos` for keeping track of videos sent.
 * AviGlitch, see https://github.com/ucnv/aviglitch for installation instructions.
 This is needed for the !mosh command.